 (projected property used in equality filter) is not.

-Results returned by a projection query should not be saved back to the Datastore.
+Results returned by a projection query cannot be saved back to Cloud Datastore.

-Because the query returns results that are only partially populated, you should not write them back to the Datastore.
+Because the query returns results that are only partially populated, you cannot write them back to Cloud Datastore.

 Projections and multiple-valued properties